• About Us

 Growth Meets Its Limits

 Despite the recovery, structural constraints remain.
 The runway length limits the size of aircraft that can operate at Osubi Airport, restricting airline equipment choices and route expansion.
-A modern LED airfield lighting system, secured despite ownership complications, is nearing completion and will improve night and low-visibility operations, but only a runway extension can unlock the airport’s full commercial potential.
+A modern LED airfield lighting system, initiated under the Ministry of Aviation and Aerospace Development led by Olorogun Festus Keyamo (SAN), is nearing completion at Osubi Airport despite ownership complications.
+The upgrade will enhance pilot visibility, runway identification, and approach accuracy during night and low-visibility operations, but aviation experts note that only a runway extension can unlock the airport’s full commercial potential.

 The terminal building itself is nearing capacity.
 With additional airlines preparing to commence operations, infrastructure expansion has shifted from an aspiration to an operational necessity.